electron-userland/spectron/docs/migration.md

 - `args` - This was an array of arguments to pass to the Electron application.
 It has been replaced with an environment variable which needs to be set in the config file so that it is available to WDIO before it starts.
 See [here](https://sites.google.com/a/chromium.org/chromedriver/capabilities) for details on Chromium arguments. e.g. `process.env.SPECTRON_APP_ARGS = ['--foo', '--bar=baz'].toString();`
 - `chromeDriverArgs` - This was an array of arguments to pass to ChromeDriver.
 The Chromedriver service [documentation](https://webdriver.io/docs/wdio-chromedriver-service/#configuration) shows an `args` option in their configuration example, though this is not detailed in the "options" section of that page.
 There is also the WDIO option [`execArgv`](https://webdriver.io/docs/options/#execargv) which applies node arguments to WDIO child processes.
 No replacement as yet.
 - `cwd`- This was the path to the working directory to use for the launched application.
 It was [passed through](https://github.com/electron-userland/spectron/blob/798cf1401cb7ec0596558ebdc8b4c0e8427a25f7/lib/chrome-driver.js#L41) to the Chromedriver child process.
-There is no CD service equivalent for this option, though it might be resurrected with a `wdio-spectron-service`.
+There is no CD service equivalent for this option, though it might be resurrected with a `wdio-electron-service`.
 No replacement as yet.
 - `env` - This was an object of additional environment variables to set in the launched application.
 These values were [passed to Chromium](https://github.com/electron-userland/spectron/blob/798cf1401cb7ec0596558ebdc8b4c0e8427a25f7/lib/application.js#L178) in `capabilities` as `spectron-env-foo=bar`.
 No replacement as yet.
 - `host` - This was the host name of the launched Chromedriver process.
 The CD service has [an option](https://webdriver.io/docs/wdio-chromedriver-service/#hostname) for this.
 No replacement as yet.
 - `port` - This can be set in the config file using the WDIO `port` [option](https://webdriver.io/docs/options/#port).